* Employment tribunal reaches decision

 Later on the same day that I posted this article, the LGF added a news item: Euro Elections: use your vote.

 The LGF’s BNP article was originally posted on 30 April.
-By 5 May the article had been edited to remove references to the Eddie Izzard event, which by that time had past.
+By 5 May the article had been edited to remove references to the Eddie Izzard event, which by that time had passed.
 It was replaced by a block of text listing rallies.

 UPDATE (11 May 2009):